xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

  - development
 ---

+***update on 2016-10-19: more on JWT, fixed typos, clarified some aspects***

 ## From Zero to OAuth2 in Spring cloud

-Today I am presenting hours of research about a (appearently) simple question: "How can I maintain security in my cloud?".
-The task is to enable a simple but mightful possibility to secure spring cloud services down to method invocation level, having a central point of where users and authorities can be assigned.
+Today I am presenting hours of research about a (apparently) simple question: "How can I maintain security in my microservices architecture?".
+The task is to enable a simple but mighty possibility to secure spring cloud services down to method invocation level, having a central point of where users and authorities can be assigned.

 To achieve this as efficient as possible, OAuth2 is the solution.

-In this article we are going to implement a authorization service holding user authorities and client information, and a resource service with protected resources, using Spring OAuth2 and JSON Web Tokens (JWT).
-I will demonstrate how the resource server can host a RESTful resource, having different security levels, which is defined in example authorities "FOO_READ" and "FOO_WRITE".
+In this article we are going to implement an authorization server, holding user authorities and client information, and a resource service with protected resources, using Spring OAuth2 and JSON Web Tokens (JWT).
+I will demonstrate, how the resource server can host a RESTful resource, having different security levels, which is defined in example authorities "FOO_READ" and "FOO_WRITE".

 The implementation can be downloaded and tested on my [GitHub Repository](https://github.com/xetys/spring-cloud-oauth2-example).